 To be eligible for student teaching, a candidate must be in good academic standing, have no incompletes, completed all prerequisite education courses (FSA 103, 212, 340 and all Block courses), an overall Cortland GPA of 2.8, and have no grade lower than a C in required education courses.
 You should also have completed two-thirds of the course work in your concentration (21 credit hours).

 Student teaching consists of two placements, one for seven weeks and the other for eight.
 You should register for FSA 493: Student Teaching as a Special Educator, FSA 494: Student Teaching as a Childhood Educator, and FSA 495: Student Teaching Seminar.
-Our student teaching supervisors all hold dual certification in NY State, and you will have one supervisor for both courses.
+Our student teaching supervisors are all certified educators in NY State, and typically you will have one supervisor for both student teaching experiences.
 Because IEC is a dual certification program, both certification areas are addressed during student teaching.
 However, the placements might come in either order; FSA 493 does not have to precede FSA 494.
-Also, note that one of the placements must be at the grade 1-3 level, and the other at grade 4-6.
+Also, note that one of the placements will be at the grade 1-3 level, and the other at grade 4-6.

-Candidates may request certain kinds of settings, such as an urban classroom, an inclusive classroom, or a self-contained special education classroom (just for the experience).
+Candidates may request certain kinds of settings, such as an urban classroom, an inclusive classroom, or a self-contained special education classroom.
 You may also request specific cooperating teachers or teaching teams.
-Please be clear that we cannot guarantee to accommodate such requests, but we do consider them.
+Please be aware that we cannot guarantee to accommodate such requests, but we do consider them.

 Student teachers can live in Cortland and commute to their schools, usually within a radius of up to an hour’s drive from Cortland.
-Candidates should know that their placement could very well be a full hour’s drive from campus.
-You will need a car for this option and gas money is up to the responsibility of the candidate.
+Candidates should know that their placement could very well be a 50 - 60 minutes drive from campus.

 Candidates can choose to apply to the SUNY Urban Teacher Education Center (SUTEC) to student teach in New York City.
-The Field Experiences and School Partnerships Office (Education Building 1105) facilitates this process.
+The Field Experiences and School Partnerships Office (FESP located in the Education Building 1105) facilitates this process.
 FESP typically schedules an informational meeting about student teaching in the city early in the semester, but candidates can always make an appointment to discuss their interests.
 Securing housing is the responsibility of the student teacher.
 You may contact SUTEC directly about housing options and they will assist in providing information.

 This is a wonderful program, which offers an opportunity to learn about education in a different cultural context.
 The schools compete for our students and the placements are of extraordinary quality.
 The program also includes some exciting associated travel opportunities.
 The cost is in the ballpark of $20,000, counting all program fees, living costs, and travel.
 Some financial assistance is available.
 The calendar for this placement is unusual.
 Student teachers participate in the program from mid-June through mid-September (winter in Australia).
 The program represents only one of the two student teaching placements.
 The other placement must happen in New York State, as candidates receive state certifications.